Aniketkumar-01/myntra-landing-page-clone-frontend/README.md

 # Myntra Landing Page Clone (Frontend)

 ## Description
-This project is a **frontend clone** of the Myntra landing page, built using **HTML, CSS, and JavaScript**.
-It replicates the look and feel of Myntra’s homepage to provide a hands-on experience in UI/UX design and frontend development.
+This project is a **frontend clone** of the Myntra landing page, built using **HTML, and CSS**.
+It replicates the look of Myntra’s homepage to provide a hands-on experience in UI design and frontend development.

 **Features:**
-- Interactive navigation bar
+- navigation bar
 - Product grid layout
-- Hover effects and animations
+- Hover effects
-- Mobile-friendly interface

 ## Badges
 ![GitHub repo size](https://img.shields.io/github/repo-size/Aniketkumar-01/myntra-landing-page-clone-frontend)